chris-wood/draft-arc/draft-yun-cfrg-arc.md

 1. The client generates and sends a credential request to the server.
 This credential request contains a proof that the request is valid with respect to the client's secrets and request context.
 See
    {{issuance-step1}} for details about this step.
 1. The server validates the credential request.
-If valid, computes a credential response with the server private keys.
+If valid, it computes a credential response with the server private keys.
 The response includes a proof that the credential response is valid with respect to the server keys.
 The server sends the response to the client.
 See {{issuance-step2}} for details about this step.